 In order to drive the annual milage of 13,474 miles, which was used on a state-by-state basis for how much the costs were per mile, 3,369 kilowatt-hours are needed for the drive.
 This would mean that an electric car’s cost per mile is just over $0.03.
 Self Financial’s gas car comparison cost was just over $0.06 — just looking at the fuel costs.

 The guide found that the average insurance cost for an American EV driver was $1,674.
 Michigan led as the most expensive state, at $3,128, and North Carolina was the lowest priced, at $1,038.

 The average cost for insurance for a gas car in the US is $1,232.
 Michigan also led as the most expensive state, at $2,032, and North Carolina as the cheapest, at $764.
-However, this comparison is basically pointless here since electric vehicles are just typically in higher classes and there no real low-end options like there are for gas cars.
+However, this comparison is basically pointless here, because the majority of electric vehicles are Teslas, which simply have higher prices than most ICE cars and there no new, sub-20K EVs like there are gas cars.

 Based on annual mileage of over 13,000 miles, the annual costs of maintenance for a Tesla Model 3 is estimated to be $190 annually.
 In comparison, the average annual cost of maintenance for the most popular gas car in the US, the Toyota Rav 4, is $964,60.
 That’s a difference of $774.60.